bravib/rbm-mhc/README.md

 ## Run the script ##
+We assume to have a custom dataset, e.g. a dataset of unannotated peptides from an elution experiment saved in sample_file.txt and the HLA-I known to be expressed in the sample, e.g. from HLA-typing, are HLA-A\*01:01, HLA-A\*02:01, HLA-B\*15:01, HLA-B\*27:02, HLA-C\*08:02, HLA-C\*16:01.
+Running the RBM-MHC script allows to build a presentation model able to:
+- assign an HLA-I type to each peptide in sample_file.txt;
+- assign presentation scores to a custom list of peptides, e.g. all peptides harbouring cancer-specific mutations (see option -score), to understand what have high likelihood of being presented.

 To run the script, an example command line is:

-python3 RBM-MHC.py -hla 'HLA-A\*01:01' 'HLA-A*02:01' 'HLA-B*15:01' 'HLA-B*27:02' 'HLA-C*08:02' 'HLA-C*16:01' -rl 9 10 -i 'sample_file' -o 'output_folder' -nameo 'string_output'
+python3 RBM-MHC.py -hla 'HLA-A\*01:01' 'HLA-A\*02:01' 'HLA-B\*15:01' 'HLA-B\*27:02' 'HLA-C\*08:02' 'HLA-C\*16:01' -rl 9 10 -i 'sample_file' -o 'output_folder' -nameo 'string_output'

-This command line reads the peptides of length 9-10 residues from the file NAME_FOLDER/output_folder/sample_file.txt, trains a RBM on them and deconvolves the peptides specifically binding to HLA-A*01:01, HLA-A*02:01, HLA-B*15:01, HLA-B*27:02, HLA-C*08:02, HLA-C*16:01 (HLA alleles expressed in the sample known from HLA typing).
-The deconvolution is guided by an amount of labelled peptides for these specificities, equal to 0.1 of the sample size, extracted from IEDB.
-The output (trained RBM, trained classifier, table of peptides with assigned specificity) is saved in NAME_FOLDER/output_folder.
+This command line reads the peptides of length 9-10 residues from the file NAME_FOLDER/output_folder/sample_file.txt, trains RBM-MHC on them and predicts the peptides specifically binding to the 6 HLA-I provided.
+The HLA assignment is guided by an amount of labelled peptides for these specificities, equal to 0.1 of the sample size, extracted from IEDB.
+The output (trained RBM and HLA-I classifier, table of peptides with assigned HLA-binding specificity) is saved in NAME_FOLDER/output_folder.

-Options:
+## Options ##

 -hla : list of HLA-I alleles characterizing the sample to analyze or, if a sample is not provided, for which data on IEDB should be searched; if for a given sample this option is not provided, only a RBM is trained and RBM presentation scores are assigned to the peptides in the file provided by the -score option

 -i : Name of the input file with peptide sequences to analyze, saved in format .txt inside the main folder (NAME_FOLDER)